ludlovian/sqlite/README.md

 Calls the specified async function, committing regularly every `ms` milliseconds.

 Any failure will only rollbaack to the last commit.

+This is just a wrapper around setting `.autoCommit`

 ### notify(callback) => disposeFunction